germanysources/FOSSwareSearch/README.md

 ```
 mvn install:install-file -D file=<path to your jar> -DgroupId=net.sourceforge -DartifactId=docfetcher-util -Dversion=1.0.0 -Dpackaging=jar
 ```
-It is not the best way and in further releases it will be included in your installation.
+It is not the best way and in further releases it will be included in our installation.

 The artifact github-api version 1.96 is compiled from the source code of the